dialogs/dialog-jira-bot/README.md

 ```sh
    $ node app/index.js
 ```
-4. Type the text in the dialog bot that you set in .env file
+4. Type the text that is assigned to TEXT_MESSAGE variable in .env file in the dialog bot.